kaepr/kaepr.github.io/content/posts/writing-a-c-compiler-in-clojure.md

 The main change is now using `symbols` parameter.
 Which is an atom, containing a map from variable identifiers to their type / initial value etc.
 Always returning an updated version of this map felt tedious now, and for this phase I used an atom.

-The other place which felt repetitive was how I processing the AST nodes.
+The other place which felt repetitive was how I processed the AST nodes.
 Below is the schema for an expression.

 ```clj